petesuch/pymaze/README.md

 I worked on a version using the Pascal programming language on the legendary VAX mainframe.

-The pascal version unfortunately never worked for me and I suppose out of guilt.
+The Pascal version unfortunately never worked for me and I suppose out of guilt.
 I decided to, many years later, resurrect the project and work with the tools I had on hand.
 In the early 2000's I had my first laptop, a Chembook that I eventually installed FreeBSD on with the Perl interpreter.
 I also had a copy of